 Cooking the eggs, carrots and potatoes.

-Cutting the veggies, eggs and ham into bite-size pieces.
+Cutting the veggies, hard boiled eggs and ham into bite-size pieces.
 When it comes to onion and dill pickles (gherkins) I highly recommend chopping them as finely as possible.

 Combining everything in a mixing bowl that is large enough to hold all the ingredients.
 The larger the bowl the better.
 It will make your mixing easier.

 This is basically a part of stage 3.
 You stir in mayonnaise that you have mixed with sour cream.
 Season with salt and black pepper.

 Now all you have to do is cover the bowl with a plastic wrap and chill it well in the fridge before serving.

 What potatoes are best for making potato salad?